Claude Code Plugins

 Day 2 - Resume with preserved context:

-model-chorus thinkdeep --session-id "mem-leak-xyz789" --step "Trace heap allocations to identify source" --step-number 2 --total-steps 3 --next-step-required true --findings "Identified unclosed database connections" --confidence high
+model-chorus thinkdeep --session-id "mem-leak-xyz789" --step "Trace heap allocations to identify source" --step-number 2 --total-steps 3 --next-step-required --findings "Identified unclosed database connections" --confidence high

 State Inspection